-Strategic planning meetings were held involving the district and family of municipalities with the primary objective of aligning this IDP with those of the local municipalities.
+Strategic meetings were held involving the district and family of municipalities with the primary objective of aligning this IDP with those of the local municipalities.
 The local municipalities in our family of municipalities are also invited into our strategic planning session and the district partake to theirs to ensure alignment.
 The primary aim of having the session with the family of municipalities was to align our programmes with local municipalities. uThukela is also utilising the IDP Supporting Committee that is comprises of all the IDP Managers and COGTA and the objective of the Committee is to ensure that the IDP's of the family are talking to each other and is coordinated at the district level but meetings are rotated among the municipalities of the family.
-The alignment started at initial stages where all the IDP managers met to discuss the process to be followed in the last review of the fourth generation IDP.
-The process was instrumental in ensuring that the 2021/2022 IDP is holistic and addresses issues of integrated planning and development.
-For example, all identified projects for 2021/2022 financial year, as listed in this IDP, emanated from discussions held with family of municipalities.
-The last engagement with the family of municipalities was in January 2021.
-The other engagement took place on the 10 March 2021 where the whole family met with the sector departments to align our plans.
+The alignment started at initial stages where all the IDP managers met to discuss the process to be followed in the first phase of the fifth generation IDP.
+The process was instrumental in ensuring that the 2022/2023-2026/2027 IDP is holistic and addresses issues of integrated planning and development.
+For example, all identified projects for 2022/2023-2026/2027 financial year, as listed in this IDP, emanated from the discussions held with family of municipalities.
+The last engagement with the family of municipalities was in January 2022.

-1.3.4 MEC COMMENTS ON THE 2020/2021 IDP REVIEW
+1.3.4 MEC COMMENTS ON THE 2021/2022 IDP REVIEW

-It is important to note that the uThukela's IDP for 2020/2021 was submitted to the MEC for KZN COGTA, where it was assessed as to comply with section 32(1) (a) of the Municipal Systems Act, Act No.32 of 2000..
+It is important to note that the uThukela's IDP for 2021/2022 was submitted to the MEC for KZN COGTA, where it was assessed as to comply with section 32(1) (a) of the Municipal Systems Act, Act No.32 of 2000..
 The following comments were raised:

-The following are comments from the 2020/2021 IDP Review:
+The following table summarizes the comments from the 2021/2022 IDP Review: